CharithDombawala/ranger_mini_v2_ros2/ReadMe.md

   - **nav2.yaml** - A YAML file containing configuration settings for the ROS 2 Navigation stack (Nav2), including path planning, costmap configurations,controller server configurations and other navigation-related parameters.

     <p align="justify">
     In order to tune the robot, mainly you have to change the controller server critic weights accordingly.
-Please Follow MPPI controller documentation for Humble.
+Please Follow MPPI controller official documentation for Humble.
     </p>

      ```yaml